jmagman/flutter-wiki/Flutter-build-release-channels.md

 ## Flutter's channels

-Flutter has the following channels, in increasing order of stability:
+Flutter has the following channels, in increasing order of stability.

+_This page used to give examples of version numbers for each channel.
+Our current policy for versioning isn't well established.
+We intend to redefine our policies on this front in 2022._

 ### master